Duruial/Duruial/README.md

 - 👋 Hi, I’m @Duruial
 - 👀 I’m interested in DnD, Strategy Games, Roleplaying games
 - 🌱 I’m currently learning python
-- 📫 How to reach me: duruial on Discord
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I once won an impromptu drinking contest at a German bar in Sydney while on vacation.